• Skip to main content

 Bake these mustard and maple glazed parsnips at 200C (with the fan on), or 390F, for 30 minutes until they’re golden brown.

-Hint: Roast them sliced side down for the first 15 minutes, then flip them halfway through to ensure that side gets browned and caramelised.
+Hint: Roast a single layer of them sliced side down on the roasting tray for the first 15 minutes, then flip them halfway through to ensure that side gets browned and caramelised.

 Leftovers